We’re not here to convince you to use a crate for your dog.

 One of Barbara’s pet sitting clients is an older Beagle named Maggie.

-Miss Maggie was never crate trained as a puppy or younger dog, and started being somewhat unruly inside the house of her male owner once a female owner entered the picture and Maggie was no longer allowed to sleep on the owner’s bed at night.
+Miss Maggie was never crate trained as a puppy or younger dog and lived alone with her male owner.
+All was well until her “dad” had a woman enter the picture.
+Now this woman started sleeping over and Maggie was no longer allowed to sleep in the bed at night.

 Her meals are served with the crate door open, and were the gateway to making the crate a more pleasant experience for her.
 Her love of food made her walk into the crate on her own once her meals were placed in there.